 "We picked cotton, chopped wood, plowed.
 I never knew what it was to fold my hands.
-This here is as close as I ever been to watching my hands do nothing."
+This here is as close as I ever been to watching my hands do nothing?" of tent out any folded

 Eating starch, choosing when to tackle the yoke, sewing, picking, cooking, chopping.
 Violet thought about it all and sighed.
 "I thought it would be bigger than this.
 I knew it wouldn't last, but I did think it'd be bigger."